-- A place to socialize, meet new friends, play pool, watch a movie or attend an activity organized by the Club members. - Participants take an active role in daily operations, planning and coordinating activities, membership and fundraising, and property maintenance.
+- A drop-in centre for socializing, meeting new friends, playing pool, watching a movie or attending an activity organized by the Club members. - Participants take an active role in daily operations, planning and coordinating activities, membership and fundraising, and property maintenance.